uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ###Submission

-Two paragraphs of text uploaded on Catalyst `(link)`.
+Two paragraphs of text.
+Submit via Catalyst here: `link to Catalyst`

 Be prepared to discuss the plan with other teams and the course staff during lecture.

 ### Grading
 Completion on a 3-point scale based on specificity and feasibility of the plan (3 points)